 In March of 2013, AISN hosted a visitor from the Middle States Association to seek additional grades approval for Grades 10-12.
 Additional Grades Accreditation was granted in the summer of 2013 and now AISN is fully accredited from PreK - Grade 12.

-In January of 2015, AISN created a PTO (Parent Teacher Organization) to support families and build community within the school.
-Many outstanding events and activities have been hosted by the PTO such as "Donuts with Dads", Valentine Candy Grams, AISN House T-Shirts and a Family Fun Day.
-The PTO meets the first Tuesday of each month in the AISN Common Room.
+In January of 2015, AISN created a PTA (Parent Teacher Association) to support families and build community within the school.
+Many outstanding events and activities have been hosted by the PTA such as "Donuts with Dads", Valentine Candy Grams, AISN House T-Shirts and a Family Fun Day.
+The PTA meets continues to support the school and it's mission.

 In April of 2015, AISN hosted a team of visitors from the Middle States Association for a full self-study and 7 year re-accreditation visit.
 The visit was a positive and affirming one and the visiting team recommended re-accreditation.

 During the 2014-2015 academic year, the US Embassy announced some significant changes to the US Embassy compound on which the school is located.
-These new facility upgrades are planned to begin in 2016 and will significantly improve the school's facilities including new perimeter walls, gate access, lights and landscaping as well as improvements to our softball field and tennis court.
-AISN has re-established our Facilities Committee and are working with an architect to upgrade our facilities to compliment the embassy's project.
-AISN classroom furniture and new technology have also been acquired and our campus' upgrades will serve to enhance our learning environment in the near future.
+These new facility upgrades are began in 2016 and significantly improved the school's facilities including a new secure entrance and landscaped parking, new tennis courts with lights and improvements to our athletic field.
+Working with a local architect AISN began the process of upgrading our facilities to compliment the embassy's project and include new administration buildings, Nursery school facilities, new student bathrooms, new kitchen and cafeteria, covered basketball court with lights, and lights for our athletic field.
+AISN classroom furniture has also been acquired and these campus' upgrades will serve to enhance our learning environment into the future.

 The school instituted the MAP Test of Basic Skills beginning in 2016 school year, and uses the results of these tests to drive instruction and measure periodic student progress.

 As AISN enters its next phase of development and growth the teachers, students, staff, parents and Board members are committed to fulfilling our MSA action plans and attending to the recommendations that have been made.
-A focus on students and learning will remain the priority.
+A focus on students and learning remains the priority.
+Since 2016 enrollment has steadily increased.
 With excellent faculty and staff in addition to work based on a strong mission, philosophy and principle goals, AISN is once gain growing in size and quality.
 As we commit to the accreditation process, revitalization of the goals, AISN endeavors to look closely at student learning in order to help teachers to reflect and modify practice for better results within a supportive professional learning community.
 AISN seeks to create an outstanding international experience, celebrating the rich local culture and building global understanding for our students.